philipwoods/short-guides/intro-to-github.md

 email connected to your Github account.
 In your terminal, run `git config --global user.email "<email-address>"`
 3. To enable helpful color in git output, run `git config --global color.ui auto`
+4. (Optional) Choose a text editor for crafting commit messages.
+If you have a preferred text editor, run `git config --global core.editor=<editor>` in your terminal.
+By default, git will use nano.

 ### Setting up secure connections with Github